gdsbook/book/notebooks/02_geospatial_computational_environment.md

 narrative and computational work in a _single file_ means that the entire workflow can be recorded and documented in the same place, without having to resort to ancillary devices (like a paper notebook).
-A second feature of notebooks is that they allow for _interactive work_.
+A second feature of notebooks is that they allow _interactive work_.
 Modern computational work benefits from the ability to try, fail, tinker, and iterate quickly until a working solution is found.
 Notebooks embody this quality and enable the user to work interactively.
 Whether the computation takes place on a laptop or